Rep. Diana DeGette Suggests Donald Trump Sent 100 Ventilators To Colorado As ‘Political Favor’ To Cory Gardner

 DeGette reportedly railed against the Trump administration’s process for distributing ventilators during a private call with House Democrats.

-The state of Colorado has more than 5,000 reported cases of coronavirus through this week, with sharper daily increases as the week went on.
+The state of Colorado has more than 5,000 reported cases of coronavirus through this week, with sharper daily increases as the week progressed.